This challenge is no longer accepting new submissions.

-- An HHS employee who wishes to submit a nomination shall not work on their applications or submissions during assigned duty hours.
+- An HHS employee who wishes to submit an application shall not work on their applications or submissions during assigned duty hours.

-- Champions previously recognized through prior challenges in the 2013, 2014, or 2015 Million Hearts® Hypertension Control Challenge retain their designation as “Champion” and are not eligible to be named a Champion in the 2017 Challenge.
+- Champions previously recognized through prior challenges (i.e. in the 2013, 2014, 2015, or 2017 Million Hearts® Hypertension Control Challenges) retain their designation as “Champion” and are not eligible to apply for to the 2018 Hypertension Control Challenge.

 - The Challenge recognizes clinicians, practices and health systems that achieve notable hypertension control rates across their adult patient population, not just for select patients.
 Applicants submitting research studies, pilot studies, or entries that limit hypertension control data submitted to a subset of the provider or health system population such as treatment cohorts, patients of a specific age range, or patients enrolled in limited quality improvement projects are not eligible.

 - Federal grantees may not use federal funds to develop COMPETES Act Challenge applications unless consistent with the purpose of their grant award and specifically requested to do so due to competition design, and as announced in the Federal Register.

 - Federal contractors may not use federal funds from a contract to develop COMPETES Act Challenge applications or to fund efforts in support of a COMPETES Act Challenge submission.
 Costs associated with such activities are unallowable and are not allocable to government contracts.